 Rice is one of those starchy foods that, although tastes great with many kinds of dishes, contains upwards of 30 grams of carbs in one cup, according to the USDA.
 Cauliflower rice, which you can find packaged at stores, provides just 5 grams.
 It’s a great substitute with a similar shape.

-For an easy method to make cauliflower rice at home, cut the bottom off a cauliflower head and break it apart into individual florets.
+For an easy method to make a cauliflower rice dish at home, cut the bottom off a cauliflower head and break it apart into individual florets.
 Next, you can either grate the florets by hand, using the largest holes for a thicker resulting texture, or place them in a food processor and pulse.
 Then, cook the rice in a skillet for a little over three minutes with oil and your favorite seasonings and veggies.

 Try Noodles Made From Vegetables